THE CRIME SCENE

 - front of Henrietta's pajamas were pulled up, the back of the pajamas were pulled down

-- local funeral director tells Henrietta's brother her teeth were knocked out, then held in with chewing gum
+- local funeral director tells Henrietta's brother her front teeth were knocked out, chewing gum used to hold her teeth back in

 - "Killer made an obvious effort to straighten the bed by pulling the covers up neatly." - Medical Examiner report